2022

 Project Title Principal Investigator(s) Institution(s) and Partner(s) Funder(s) Status

-Quingguo Li, PhD, PEng
+Quingguo Li, PhD

-Queen's University DRDC Completed
+Queen's University Defence Research and Development Canada Completed

 Project Description